sgarver/docs/cover-letter.md

 A bit about me:
 I've been at my current position since August of 2011 (Approximately 5 years).
 I presently work for a software company in Santa Barbara, California, that provides data processing services for the home health and hospice markets.
 The title of my current position is UX/Front-End Developer.
 The skills I use on a daily basis include: JavaScript (Angular, ReactJS, jQuery, ES5 and ES6), unit testing with Jasmine (JavaScript) and NUnit (VB.Net), HTML and CSS -- (SASS, LESS, HTML5, Bootstrap), wireframe and mockup design using Adobe Creative Cloud, Perforce version control system, Visual Studio to develop and maintain web applications for Asp.Net driven CMS.

-I'm also the developer and package maintainer for the rotu NPM package: Rotu: micro page routing for jade https://www.npmjs.com/package/rotu
+I'm also the developer and package maintainer for the Rotu NPM package: Rotu: micro page routing for jade https://www.npmjs.com/package/rotu

 Current Employer's Website: https://shpdata.com
 Github account: https://github.com/sgarver